 Compare Your Interior Wood Trim Options

-While interior wood trim is an important design element in Craftsman and Victorian-style homes, other styles of homes can benefit from quality trim work.
-Many design programs feature adding trim and crown molding to jazz up a home's interior spaces.
-Chair rails are sometimes added to break up the plain appearance of large walls and define specific areas.
-Baseboards add a finished touch to any room and conceal imperfections in the wall, floor or the intersection of wall and floor.
+Interior wood trim is an attractive design element … and it’s not just for Craftsman and Victorian houses.
+Other styles of homes can also benefit from quality trim work.
+Many design programs feature the addition of crown molding and similar types of decorative wood trim to jazz up a home's interior spaces.
+Chair rails break up the plain appearance of large walls and define specific areas.
+Baseboards provide a finishing touch and conceal imperfections in the wall, floor, or the intersection of the two.

-Hardwood varieties of moldings will resist denting and damage better than softwood varieties.
+Hardwood moldings resist denting and damage better than softwood varieties.
 Use hardwood in high-traffic areas or where chairs and toys will bang into them, such as baseboards and chair rails.

 Mahogany

-Mahogany is considered an exotic wood because it is not only a hardwood, its natural, deep reddish-brown color is beautiful.
+Mahogany is imported and is considered a luxury wood due to its beautiful deep reddish-brown color (not to mention its high price tag!).
 Because it is a very hard wood, cutting and sawing can be difficult.
 Carbide tooling is generally required to make clean cuts.
+Use a grain filler before applying finishes to mahogany wood trim.

 Cherry

-Cherry possesses a slight pinkish tint and a characteristic swirl pattern.
-With age, the wood naturally becomes a deeper red.
-Cherry is a hardwood that easily absorbs stain.
+Cherry wood possesses a slight pinkish tint and a characteristic swirl pattern.
+With age and exposure to light, the wood naturally becomes a deeper, richer red.
+Cherry is a hardwood that will readily absorb stain.
+It is smooth-textured and fine-grained.

 Soft Maple

 Soft maple can be stained to resemble other types of wood, like mahogany or cherry.
-Its natural pale color will usually have darker spots and wiggles.
+Its natural pale color will usually have darker spots and squiggles, such as the desirable bird’s eye maple pattern.
 Soft maples like red maple and silver maple are popular choices for budget-minded homeowners who want the look of a finer wood.
-Because it is naturally strong and durable, it is easy to maintain with occasional cleaning.
+Due to its strength and durability, maple is easy to maintain with occasional cleaning.

 White Oak

 White oak is generally more expensive than red oak.
-White oak is weather-resistant and a good choice for exterior trim purposes.
+White oak is weather-resistant and a good choice for both exterior trim and interior woodwork.
 If budget is an issue, save money while still achieving the look of oak for your interior trim by considering red oak.
+Both types of oak are easy to work with and to stain.

 Red Oak

 Red oak reveals the distinctive oak pattern and is durable enough for any interior trim application.
-Estimated at 10% cheaper than white oak, it is an excellent choice for homeowners on a budget who have an eye for oak trim.
+Usually about 10 percent cheaper than white oak, it is an excellent choice for homeowners on a budget who have an eye for oak trim.

 Poplar

 Poplar tends to be an inexpensive wood choice for the homeowner on a tight budget who still wants an earthy look for his home.
-Not suited for light color stain, poplar is a good choice for painted trim or dark stain applications.
+Not suited for light color stain due to its often uneven coloration, poplar is an excellent, affordable option for painted trim or dark stain applications.